Boerne gymnastics coach accused of sexually assaulting a child

 BOERNE, Texas — A Boerne gymnastics coach and camp counselor is behind bars, facing charges of indecency with a child.

-A victim told police that Spiller sexually abused her and other girls during a summer camp called "Circus Arts for Kids."
+A victim told police Spiller sexually abused her during a summer camp called "Circus Arts for Kids" at The Boerne Gymnastic Center.

+The facility's owner Monday told KENS 5 she's working with USA Gymnastics' watchdog SafeSport to ensure children are not in harms' way.
+She touted the buildings' layout, which allows parents to watch training sessions.

+She also confirmed that Spiller is not a Gymnastic Center employee, but contracted as a camp counselor.
+Facebook posts indicate the 74-year-old served in a similar role at other Texas gyms, including in San Antonio.

+It's not clear how many victims have so far lodged allegations against Spiller.
+The Kendall County district attorney and Boerne's police chief will detail their charges against the coach during a press conference at 3:30 p.m. on Tuesday.

+Police said cooperation with the owner of Boerne gymnastics has been 'minimal'.

-If you are a victim or have information about this case, you are asked to call Boerne police at (830) 249-8645.
+If you are a victim or have information about this case, you are asked to call Boerne police at (830) 249-8645 even if the crime occurred outside of Kendall County --- regardless of when the crime occurred.

 Learn more about KENS 5: